 The Governance Committee, which is comprised entirely of independent Directors, is responsible for recommending a proposed list of nominees for election to the Board.
-On February 25, 2019, the Governance Committee and the Board recommended the nomination of the incumbent Directors for election at the Meeting and recommended Ms. Sherren's nomination, conditional on the closing of the Starlight Transaction, on May 6, 2019.
-Please refer to page 20 for details with respect to the director nomination rights arising in connection with the Starlight Transaction.
+On March 1, 2022, the Governance Committee and the Board recommended the nomination of incumbent Directors for election at the Meeting.
+Mr. Cohen's nomination has been confirmed by Blackstone pursuant to its right, conditional upon maintaining a certain beneficial ownership interest in the Company, to nominate one member of the Board of Directors in connection with the closing of the Blackstone Private Placement.